West Yorkshire Foundation Programme Rankings 2026

 How the scores are calculated

 Each West Yorkshire programme has six placements (three in F1, three in F2).
 Each placement has a specialty and a hospital site.
-To score a placement, the tool looks up the 2025 GMC National Training Survey Overall Satisfaction score for the relevant Foundation programme group at that site.
+To score a placement, the tool looks up the 2025 GMC National Training Survey score for the relevant Foundation programme group at that site.

-For example, a Geriatric Medicine placement at Bradford Royal Infirmary is scored using the "Medicine F1" or "Medicine F2" programme group score at Bradford Royal Infirmary.
+For example, an Emergency Medicine placement at Bradford Royal Infirmary is scored using the "Emergency Medicine F1" or "Emergency Medicine F2" programme group score at Bradford Royal Infirmary.

-Mental health, GP, and community placements cannot be scored using hospital NTS data and are marked as "unscored".
+Mental health, GP, and community placements cannot be scored using hospital NTS data and are marked as (unscored).
 They are excluded from the programme average.

 The programme score is the mean of its scored placements.
-Tier boundaries: T1 ≥74, T2 71-73.9, T3 68-70.9, T4 64-67.9, T5 <64.
+Tier boundaries: T1 ≥74, T2 71–73.9, T3 68–70.9, T4 64–67.9, T5 <64.
+Tiers are shown by row colour only (green, blue, white, pink, red).

 ⚙ Preferences